epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 }
 {% endhighlight %}

-To initiate a transfer, the currency holder should provide the `AccountIdentity` object representing the recipient's account: Here is an example account identity object:
+Once an account has been created, to initiate a transfer, the currency holder should provide the `AccountIdentity` object representing the recipient's account: Here is an example account identity object:

 {% highlight json %}
 {